 DIANNA L. HOWARD

-Dianna loved to bake (and we have hundreds of Christmas cookies to prove it) and she deeply cared for her family.
+Dianna loved to bake.
+She deeply cared for her family.
 She would spend an entire week preparing every last detail to make occasions special for her family.
 She was an avid gardener and inspired both of her children's love of the outdoors and being in nature.
 Dianna was a warm and caring individual who enjoyed life, her family and friends.
 She was deeply spiritual, always curious, oddly funny, and welcoming to all those who entered her life.
 She spent her days outside enjoying the country home and acreage where she has spent the last two decades of her life.
 When not out in nature she loved to decorate her home for every holiday imaginable and avidly tuned into Days of Our Lives.
 She had recently discovered Netflix and other on-line services after her son-in-law Casey, set up her home Wi-Fi and would regale Michael and Erika on the details of various movies and tv during their daily phone calls.
 While Dianna left her family very much too soon, she will be greatly missed and is leaving a legacy of deep love and compassion for all those whose lives she touched.
 Whether you called her Dianna, Mom, or grandma, knowing her was knowing what love meant.
 She will be greatly missed.

 A graveside memorial will be held at a later date, likely in May for family and close friends.
 Memorials may be made to the University of Iowa Center for Advancement - for Alzheimer's research.